 Government economic policies are directed towards the creation of a stable economic environment that is supportive of the needs of business.

 Over the last four decades, Ireland has continually invested and reinvested to meet the requirements of a growing and sophisticated international business sector.
 Today, Ireland is one of the most favoured locations for investment in Europe.
-Site Selection ranked Ireland as number one per capita in Western Europe in its 2020 Best to Invest rankings.
-According to IBM’s 2019 Global Location Trends Annual Report, Ireland is ranked second in the world for 'estimated jobs per million inhabitants'.
+Site Selection ranked Ireland as one of the Top 10 countries to invest in number one per capita in Western Europe in its 2020 Best to Invest rankings.
+According to the IMD World Competitiveness Yearbook 2021 Ireland is the first in Europe for paying taxes and has the youngest and fastest growing population per the UNDP Human Development Index.
 Ireland is also ranked third in the world for 'average job value of investment projects'.
-These show that companies are looking at structural factors, such as a favourable business environment, skills availability, and cluster/sector strengths, when deciding where to invest rather than cyclical phenomena, such as short-term economic growth prospects or fiscal deficits.
+These show that companies are looking at structural factors, such as a favourable business environment, talent/skills availability, and cluster/sector strengths, when deciding where to invest rather than cyclical phenomena, such as short-term economic growth prospects or fiscal deficits.
 This can be seen by the fact that over 1,000 companies from all over the world have chosen Ireland as their base to do business and that foreign direct investment (FDI) in Ireland has increased significantly in recent years, despite global economic uncertainty.
 Ireland has welcomed investment from a wide range of business sectors, including electronics and engineering, pharmaceuticals and healthcare products, technology and computer software, financial services, and a range of internationally traded services.
 Ireland has one of Europe’s most comprehensive legal frameworks for the protection of intellectual property (IP) rights.

 The continued success of Ireland as an investment location has been founded on the positive approach of successive Irish governments to the development of businesses.
 This approach has ensured a favourable tax environment; competitive operating costs; a productive, well-educated, and flexible workforce; and a well-developed infrastructure with world-class support services.